mschulist/workspace/resume/resume.typ

   name: "Winner of the Master Category at Hack WashU 2024",
   skills: [NextJS, Supabase, DeckGL],
   date: "Oct 2024",
-  [Developed a website to provide a visual representation of WashU buildings, courses, and their relevant information (#link("https://washucampusview.com", [washucampusview.com]))], [Utilized DeckGL to create a 3D map of the buildings and integrated Supabase to store the building data], )
+  [Developed a website to provide a visual representation of WashU buildings, courses, and their relevant information, available at (#link("https://washucampusview.com", [washucampusview.com]))], [Utilized DeckGL to create a 3D map of the buildings and integrated Supabase to store the building data], )
 #project_item(